...

 Exercise caution when considering a divorce outside the United States to save time and money.
 While you may receive a document from a foreign entity declaring you and your spouse as divorced, it may lack legal validity.
 Instead, contemplate hiring an attorney in the part of Texas where you are domiciled and proceed with the divorce accordingly.
 It will take more time and cost more money, but the result will be a legitimate and legal divorce.

-You may have a general idea of what a divorce is, but you likely have some questions on the subject.
-This is perfectly natural and not something to be alarmed at.
+You might have a general understanding of divorce, but specific questions are natural, especially when it comes to military divorce.
+Using a military divorce checklist can help you address these concerns systematically.
+It ensures you cover all critical aspects of the process.
 Most people do not research family law in their spare time, especially someone like yourself serving their country abroad.
-Let’s take this opportunity to increase your knowledge of what you seek to accomplish in a divorce and what will occur when your divorce concludes.
+Let’s take this opportunity to increase your knowledge of what you want to accomplish in a divorce.
+We will also discuss what will happen when your divorce concludes.

 First and foremost, the result of a divorce is that you will no longer be legally married to your spouse.
-This means that as a single person, you can re-marry (after thirty days of getting this divorce), remain single, file taxes as a single person, and can also return to using your married name if granted that request by your family court judge.
+This means that as a single person, you can remarry after thirty days of getting this divorce.
+You can also choose to remain single.
+Additionally, you can file taxes as a single person.
+If granted by your family court judge, you can return to using your married name.

 In Texas, getting a divorce means that you will have resolved all issues associated with your marriage.
 Dividing property, child support, child custody, and conservatorship issues will be resolved in a divorce.